Call Us 740-344-2102 Electric Outage 888-535-5732

 A portable generator can seem like a lifesaver during a power outage for powering home medical equipment, refrigerators/freezers, and water pumps.
-Safe use protects you and those restoring power.
+Follow the tips below to operate your generator safely.
+Never power your home by plugging the generator into a wall outlet, a practice known as backfeeding.
+This is extremely dangerous for you, your family, and our crews working to restore power.

 Tips for safely using your portable generator: